Galleon (video game): Development

-Announced in Edge in 1997, the game went through various incarnations and publishers.
+Announced in Edge in 1998, the game went through various incarnations and publishers.
 The designer of Lara Croft, Toby Gard left Core Design shortly after the character's first game, Tomb Raider, was released.
 Galleon was to be his first independent title following Tomb Raider.
 Galleon started development on PC and moved to Dreamcast, then GameCube (as Galleon: Islands of Mystery) and eventually to the Xbox.
 The title was originally going to be published by Interplay but after numerous delays was cancelled and subsequently picked up by SCi.
 Gard's company Confounding Factor closed its doors after the release and he returned to Eidos Interactive as a design consultant for the Tomb Raider franchise.
 The graphical style of the game was intended to have a comic book feel as well as being influenced by Ray Harryhausen's Sinbad films and Burt Lancaster vehicles.
 The soundtrack was originally composed by Lee Nicklen, and has since been made available for free.

 Reception

-Galleon: Islands of Mystery received "average" reviews according to video game review aggregator Metacritic.
+Galleon: Islands of Mystery received "average" reviews according to video game review aggregator website Metacritic.